 I try all the features: Buttons, display controls, apps.
 Aside from rear-view support and GPS, the most salient differences between the products are the interface controls and extra features, such as the lane departure and collision warnings that you get with some models.
 I try them…and I turn them off.
 In practice, they usually tell me I’m changing lanes, in heavy traffic, or have just been cut off.
+I know that.
 Additionally, the collision warnings generally come too late to do anything but distract you at exactly the wrong time.

 Note that the one thing I can’t relate to you is the longevity of any dash cam, as my testing occurs over a relatively short amount of time.
 Please check user reviews on various sites and pay attention to the warranty.

 Do I really need a dash cam?

 The use of dash cams in consumer vehicles is a relatively recent trend, and people have been driving just fine without them for a long time.
 However, while it might not be necessary, there are legitimate benefits to using a dash cam in your car.

 Many people who purchase and install dash cams use them as a type of insurance policy for their actions and those of others on the road.
 Dash cams can protect you from other drivers in a number of ways.
 They can help you prove your innocence in the event of an accident.
 They may also act as a deterrent against aggressive drivers.
 And some dash cams come with features that have motion-sensor parking modes that can record any possible hit-and-runs or thefts while you are away from your car.